 2. Avoid Heavy backpack

 Don’t unnecessarily carry clothes and stuff that will just increase the weight of your backpack.
-Go as minimal as you can with the items in your backpack so that you won’t have trouble carrying it and walking.
+Go as minimal as you can with the items in your backpack so that you won’t have trouble carrying them and walking.

 3. Always carry water